MorganBergen/software-engineering/notes/test/3-final/README.md

 </details>

 <details>
-<summary>7.  is it true or false that the design stage of a software architecture only includes designing the component interface and leaves the implementation of the interface to a different process</summary>
+<summary>7.  is it true or false that the design stage of a software architecture only includes designing the component interface and leaves the implementation of the interface to a different process?</summary>
 true
 </details>

 <details>
-<summary>what is a domain specific software architecture</summary>
+<summary>8.  what is composability</summary>
+a design concept.  build software elements so that they may be freely combined with others to produce new software.
 </details>

 <details>
-<summary></summary>
+<summary>9.  what is the small interfaces principle</summary>
+if two modules communicate, they exchange as little information as possible.
 </details>

 <details>
-<summary></summary>
+<summary>10. what is sequential cohesion?</summary>

 </details>

 <details>